 You can follow the author:

-I have reviewed the first two books in the series and a collection of short stories in the horror genre, here are the links:
+I have reviewed the other books in the series and a collection of short stories in the horror genre, here are the links:

 Tags: Teen, Young Adult, Sword and Sorcery, Fantasy, dark, Horror